 Union Public Schools is excited to offer online payments for non-child nutrition activities: InTouch Receipting - online payment service – provides a quick and easy way to pay for your student’s Extended Day Program (EDP) fees, retiree health insurance, facility rental invoices and substitute teacher workshops using a credit/debit card.

-For the 28th year in a row, the Finance Division for Union Public Schools received the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association (GFOA) of the United States and Canada for its comprehensive annual financial report for 2018-2019. - Spring 2020
+For the 31st year in a row, the Finance Division for Union Public Schools received the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association (GFOA) of the United States and Canada for its annul comprehensive financial report.

 Approximately 80 percent of Union voters approved the district’s first 5- year series bond issue of $128.6 million in 2018.
 This action helped allow completion of Ellen Ochoa Elementary, implementation of the 1-to-1 initiative, fine arts, renovation of Tuttle Stadium, and safety improvements.

-The district had $164,242,916 in expenses related to governmental activities: only $49,017,880 of these expenses were offset by program specific charges for services, grants or contributions.
+The District had $205,181,526 in expenses related to governmental activities; only $58,540,451 of these expenses were offset by program specific charges for services, grants or contributions.
 Expenses are shown in programs that are easily identifiable utilizing the current Oklahoma Cost Accounting System (OCAS) coding structure.

-Based upon criteria established by the Governmental Accounting Standards Board. the building fund, a special revenue fund, was re-classified from a non-major fund to a major fund.
+Based upon criteria established by the Governmental Accounting Standards Board. the building fund, a special revenue fund, has been re-classified from a non-major fund to a major fund.